MegalithicBTC/BTCPayserver-LSPS1/README.md

 <img src="BTCPayServer.Plugins.LSPS1/Resources/docs/img/connect-to-provider.png" alt="Connect To Provider" width="500" />

-If THE CLIENT has NOT yet attached a Lightning node to his BTCPay server instance, or if we are unable to determine the `public key` of the user's attached Lightning node, then the user will instead see a message here directing him to the `/lightning/BTC` route, in order to set up a Lightning Node.
+If THE CLIENT has NOT yet attached a Lightning node to his BTCPay server instance, or if we are unable to determine the `public key` of THE CLIENT's attached Lightning node, then THE CLIENT will instead see a message here directing him to the `/lightning/BTC` route, in order to set up a Lightning Node.

-You will note on this screen that we ask the user to click a button "Connect to Lightning Service Provider".
-This is for an important reason:  We don't want BTCPay server users who might just be randomly looking at menu options to actually connect to an LSP node: We want the user to affirmatively click this button to show that they are really interested in going down this path.
+You will note on this screen that we ask THE CLIENT to click a button "Connect to Lightning Service Provider".
+This is for an important reason:  We don't want BTCPay server users who might just be randomly looking at menu options to actually connect to an LSP node: We want THE CLIENT to affirmatively click this button to show that they are really interested in going down this path.

 This is because, although not addressed in the LSPS1 spec, there are potential denial-of-service issues with many thousands of nodes at once attempting to connect to the same LSP node.
 So it's better, in order to improve the reliability of LSPs, that clients don't just open new connections "for no reason."

-On this screen, the user can also choose which LSP he wants to acquire a channel from.
+On this screen, THE CLIENT can also choose which LSP he wants to acquire a channel from.

 ### Choose a Channel Size

-When the user clicks "Connect to Lightning Service Provider", this triggers an HTTP fetch operation to the LSP's `get_info` endpoint.
+When THE CLIENT clicks "Connect to Lightning Service Provider", this triggers an HTTP fetch operation to the LSP's `get_info` endpoint.
 (Take a look at the logs in your browser console to see what is going back-and-forth to this endpoint.)
-Assuming the LSP replies with a JSON object that is compliant with LSPS1, the user then sees:
+Assuming THE LSP replies with a JSON object that is compliant with LSPS1, THE CLIENT then sees:

 <img src="BTCPayServer.Plugins.LSPS1/Resources/docs/img/choose-a-channel-size.png" alt="Choose A Channel Size" width="500" />

 This screen is simple, but it embeds quite a few important assumptions that we should explain.

-You will note that we tell the user:
+You will note that we tell THE CLIENT:

 >We recommend that you open channels of at least 1,000,000 satoshis in size